Zouzzou21/Tohoku-University-Courses/TM10027100-High_Performance_Computing/final_reports/C4TL1205-final_assign_hpc.md

 ### **OpenMP Implementation in N-body Simulation**

 #### **Overview**
-The provided N-body simulation uses OpenMP to parallelize computationally intensive tasks.
+The N-body simulation uses OpenMP to parallelize computationally intensive tasks.
 This parallelization aims to accelerate the simulation by utilizing multi-threading capabilities available in modern CPUs.

 #### **Parallelized Components**
 1. **Force Calculation (`computeAccelerations`)**: